ISARLabThe Intelligent Systems, Automation and Robotics Laboratory

 3 CNR – STIIMA

 The capability to extract information from raw data collected by contactless sensors is one of the founding stones to develop AI-based solutions.
-This workshop aims to gather knowledge and expertise from the world of research and industry on technologies for interpreting data from sensors and extracting information for the application context of interest.
+This workshop aims to gather knowledge and expertise from the world of research on methodologies and technologies for interpreting data from sensors and extracting information for the application context of interest.
 The data sources can be heterogeneous and the methodologies may include model-based, data-driven and deep learning-based strategies, also considering multi-sensor setups.

 List of Speakers (Title and Abstract)